Jaimemosg/EstimationTools/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is a basic example which shows you how to solve a common maximum likelihood estimation problem with `EstimationTools`:

 ![